QualiSystems/devguide_source/_posts/2016-07-17-getting-information-from-cloudshell.md

 context.resource.model   # The resource/app model
 context.resource.family = None  # The resource/app family or type classification
 context.resource.description = None  # The resource/app description
-context.resource.resource.attributes = None  # A dictionary that contains the resource attributes (name, value) user = context.attributes['User'] = # Get a specific attribute value from the dictionary context.resource.app_context = None # Infromation about the deployed app and app request to be discussed below
+context.resource.attributes = None  # A dictionary that contains the resource attributes (name, value) user = context.resource.attributes['User'] = # Get a specific attribute value from the dictionary context.resource.app_context = None # Infromation about the deployed app and app request to be discussed below
 {% endhighlight %}